List of Boeing B-17 Flying Fortress variants: B-17E

-A total of 512 were built (possibly from the July 1940-dated order from the then-USAAC for B-17s being for that specific number of airframes) making the B-17E the first mass-produced version of the Boeing B-17.
-One of these was later converted to the XB-38 Flying Fortress, which proved to be a failure during flight tests.
-The B-17E production order was too large a quantity for Boeing to handle by itself, so the Vega division of Lockheed and Douglas assisted in the manufacture of the bomber.
-Boeing also built a new production plant, and Douglas added one specifically for building B-17s.
+As many as 512 were built based on the USAAC's July 1940 order for B-17s.

+Four examples of B-17Es still exist in museums, none of which are currently known to be airworthy.

+Fortress Mk.IIA

-In the middle of 1942, 45 B-17Es were transferred to the RAF, where they served under the designation Fortress IIA.
-Likely because of the shortcomings experienced with the Fortress I (B-17C), the RAF decided not to use the Fortress IIA as a daylight, high-altitude precision bomber, the role for which it had been redesigned.
-Rather, the new aircraft were transferred to the Coastal Command for anti-submarine patrol.
+In the middle of 1942, 45 B-17Es were transferred to the RAF, where they served under the designation Fortress Mk.IIA.
+Because of the shortcomings experienced with the Mk.I, the RAF did not use the Mk.IIA in its intended role but instead they were operated by the Coastal Command for anti-submarine patrols.

-Four known examples of B-17Es still exist in museums today, none of which is currently known to be airworthy.

 B-17F

 The B-17F was an upgrade of the B-17E.
-Outwardly, both types were distinguished primarily by the ten-panel fully-framed nose glazing on the "E" series.
-A molded, one-piece or two-piece all plexiglas nose cone replaced this framed glazing on the "F" series (the two-piece cone had a nearly-transparent diagonal seam).
-Fully-feathering paddle-blade propellers were also substituted.
-Many internal changes were also made to improve the effectiveness, range, and load capacity of the Flying Fortress.
+Outwardly, both types were distinguished primarily by the extensively framed nose glazing on the "E" series being replaced with a molded, one-piece or two-piece all plexiglas nose cone on the "F" series and later.
+Fully-feathering paddle-blade propellers were also adopted.
+Many internal changes were also made to improve the effectiveness, range, and load capacity.
 Once placed in combat service, however, the "F" series was found to be tail-heavy.
-The combined weight, when fully combat-loaded, of the four rear gunners and their heavy .50 caliber ammunition, moved the bomber's center of gravity rearward from its original design point.
+The combined weight, when fully combat-loaded, of the four rear gunners and their heavy .50 caliber ammunition, moved the bomber's center of gravity rearward.
 This forced the constant use of the bomber's elevator trim tab, stressing that component to eventual failure.
 In combat the B-17F also proved almost immediately to have inadequate defensive protection when being attacked directly from the front.
-Various armament configurations of two-to-four flexible machine guns were added to the plexiglas nose cone and side window positions (the starboard position was placed further forward).
-Late production "F" series Flying Fortresses received substantially-enlarged bulged "cheek" mounts for their .50 caliber machine guns, then located on each side of the nose.
+Various armament configurations of two-to-four flexible machine guns were added to the plexiglass nose cone and side window positions (the starboard position was placed further forward).
+Late production "F" series aircraft received substantially-enlarged bulged "cheek" mounts for their .50 caliber machine guns, on each side of the nose.
 These replaced the previous side window-mounted .50s.
 These "cheek" mounts allowed for firing more directly ahead.
-An overhead bulged dome was also added on top of the nose for use by the navigator.
+An overhead astrodome was also added for the navigator on top of the nose.